 - 40 to 45 percent low-glycemic carbohydrates

-Remember, the PAM diet is a lifestyle choice for good health, not a temporary quick fix or weight loss tool.
+Remember, the PAMM diet is a lifestyle choice for good health, not a temporary quick fix or weight loss tool.
 It’s got to be fun, filling, tasty and not too restrictive.

 20 to 25 Percent Lean Protein

 By eating protein, we get the amino acids we need to build and repair the cells in our bodies.
 There are 22 amino acids, eight of which are “essential,” which means we have to get them from dietary sources.
 Animal sources of protein like meat, dairy products and eggs are considered “complete” in that they contain all the essential amino acids.
 Plant sources of protein, like beans, nuts, soy, and rice, are considered “incomplete;” we need to eat combinations of them to get all the amino acids our bodies need.

 With the exception of fish, which contain healthy fats we want, it’s best to eat more lean proteins like skinless chicken or turkey, and lean beef.
 Because animals (and humans) store toxins in their fat, eating fattier parts of meats and cheeses can contribute to inflammation.
 Be sure to eat organic or wild-caught sources of protein whenever possible to protect against the pesticides, antibiotic residues, and artificial hormones that are permitted in conventional food production.